 - Coordinate NCC’s participation at the Internet Governance Forum and update the Commission on recent developments and global responses on emerging issues.

-- Facilitate the development of relevant frameworks that relates to New Media technologies, which stems from the constructive analysis of their adoption all through to maturity.
+- Facilitate the development of relevant frameworks that relates to New Media technologies, which stems from the constructive analysis of their development and adoption all through to maturity.